edge-js/edgejs.dev/content/docs/components/layouts.md

 </html>
 ```

-Edit a `welcome.edge` file inside the `views` directory.
+Edit the `welcome.edge` file inside the `views` directory.
-In this exemple we want to render the main content of or welcome page using our `$slots.main` function, add a meta markup with `$slots.meta`, and change the default title.
+In this example, we want to render the main content of or welcome page using our `$slots.main` function, add a meta markup with `$slots.meta`, and change the default title.

 ```edge
 // title: views/welcome.edge